Cory-Thomas/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- Closure is used with the inner function inside of the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+- The name is always the same and the dice number always changes between 0-5.

 c.
 What is the lexical scope of `newRoll`?

+- It's inside the callback function, so you would need to invoke personalDice and then invoke it again

 ### Task 2c - Exit Ticket